osmosis10/YouLimit/README.md

 Enabling this toggle will filter out videos that do belong to the 'Educational' or 'Science
 and Technology' categories.
-note: _Youtube API key required, current has key exists on locally on client side ignored by git_
+note: _Youtube API key required, currently key exists locally on client side ignored by git_.

 ## Locked In Mode

 ![Default mode image](assets/lockedInScreen.png)
-In 'Locked In' mode, offers more simplicity as well as the option for more accountability while
+'Locked In' mode, offers more simplicity as well as the option for more accountability while
 studying.

 ### Lock In Toggle